azooz95/faceSimNET/README.md

 # faceSimNET
-It is a small project aim to find similarity between faces with features extractions using Siamnse Nurel Network (SNN) and structural similarity index measure (SSIM)
+It is a small project aims to find similarity between faces with features extractions using Siamnse Nurel Network (SNN) and structural similarity index measure (SSIM)